-In an article for Harvard Business Review, Amy Gallo explains that acquiring a new customer is at least five times costlier than retaining an existing one.
+In an article for Harvard Business Review, Amy Gallo explains that customer acquisition is at least five times costlier than customer retention.
 Yet this (rather self-evident) fact is entirely neglected by nearly 44% of companies.

 Successful businesses know the value of current customers and invest a lot in preserving them.
 They are using some customer retention techniques that have been working for them for years.